Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Then, don’t!”
 ‘Claude’ literally yelled over my hesitation, whacking me in the side of the head for good measure.

 Not just from the smack, I was stunned as to how he could say that.
-My eyes inquired for the hidden meaning behind those words.
+My eyes searched for the hidden meaning behind those words.

 “When given the option, I ended up saving nothing.”
 With that, ‘Claude’ shoved his finger into my chest.
 “But you-, in my place, I want you to save everything.
 Stop hesitating on what you can’t save and just go out there and kick that demon’s ass out of Katsys and save the day!”